-Whether you’re preparing to buy a home, preparing your current home for sale, or just performing maintenance on a home in which you intend to continue to live, the sight of damage to ceilings, walls, or floors can be extremely disheartening.
+Whether you’re preparing to buy a home, preparing your current home for sale, or just performing maintenance on a home in which you intend to continue to live, the sight of structural damage or cosmetic damage to ceilings, walls, or floors can be extremely disheartening.
 However, it may not be as serious as it appears.

 For example, damage to drywall looks serious, but drywall repair Pensacola is often more of a cosmetic matter.
 That is not to say that drywall damage does not need attention, but it doesn’t affect the structural integrity of your home.
 If there is a possibility that a home has sustained structural damage that could affect its ability to bear its own weight, this needs to be addressed right away.
 It can be difficult for a layperson to assess structural damage, but there are some warning signs that anyone can look for.